 Cold-heading uses applied force to punch metal blanks housed within a die, forming the desired component shape.
 The applied pressure causes the plastic flow of metal until the blank assumes the shape of the space within the die.
 This is a cost-effective option since heat treatments, shearing and other secondary processes are not necessary for the construction of simple components.

-To learn more about how this process works, click here.
+To learn more about the advantages of cold forming as well as how this process works, click here.

-New product development (NPD) teams are always looking for a competitive edge that will allow them to make their electronic devices smaller, appliances more reliable, vehicles safer, or instruments more precise.
+New product development teams are always looking for ways to make their electronic devices smaller, appliances more reliable, vehicles safer, or instruments more precise.
 These products often call for highly engineered metal components on an increasingly miniaturized scale, and the demand for these miniature and micro metal components is accelerating.
 Those developing such products have a variety of choices in sourcing these components, seeking to meet critical functional specifications to assist with design for manufacturing (DFM), design for assembly (DFA), quality and cost.

-There are several advantages to using cold-heading technology over standard machining processes.
+There are several advantages to using cold-heading / cold-forming technology over standard machining processes.

 - Cost savings through scrap reduction